intelagense/rwxrob/README.md

 ## Work History

-My full work history is available as [a YAML file](rob-muhlestein.yml) (from which I can dynamically create customized resumes and CVs).
+📃 My full curriculum vitae is available as [a YAML file](vitae.yml).
+☺️  Professional referrals and recommendations are [also available](refer.yml).

 Before starting the company that currently employs me, I spent 14 years at IBM making software and caring for the systems it ran on.
 Perl, Bash,